SN 2-04 Long Island AVG-1

 Long Island was heavily involved in the Guadalcanal campaign, flying the first aircraft into Henderson Field.
 She spent the second half of the war as a training carrier.

 Post-war the ship was decommissioned and sold for scrapping.
 However she was purchased by the Canada-Europe Line for conversion to merchant service.
 Renamed Nelly she was an immigrant carrier between Europe and Canada.
 In 1953 she was renamed Seven Seas.
-In 1966 she was bought by Rotterdam University and used as a student hostel until 1977 when she was scrapped.
+In 1966 she was bought by Rotterdam University and served as a student hostel until 1977 when she was scrapped.

 |Class and type:||Long Island-class escort carrier|